Docker Registries

 You cannot select Dockerhub as a caching registry, because it has very strict requirements for naming images, and our caching mechanism needs capabilities which are not possible with Dockerhub.

-Codefresh will efficiently use that registry to perform advanced caching logic for your builds
+Codefresh uses that registry efficiently to perform advanced caching logic for your builds by automatically:

-- Codefresh will automatically pull images from this registry for cache purposes
+• Pulling images from this registry for caching purposes

-Therefore in most cases you should make your main registry your caching registry as well.
-For extra control you can either define a different caching registry or disable selectively automatic pushes with the disable_push
+Therefore, in most cases you should make your main registry your caching registry as well.
+For extra control, you can either define a different caching registry or disable selectively automatic pushes with the disable_push property.

-If you define more than one registries you can also click the default button in the UI to define the registry that will be used in both build and push steps if they don’t already contain a registry
+If you define more than one registry, you can select a registry as the default one.
+Codefresh uses the default registry in both build and push steps if they don’t already include a registry property.

-Notice that successful build steps will always push to the default Codefresh registry unless you also define the disable_push
+Successful build steps always push to the default Codefresh registry, unless you also define the disable_push property.